WillerWasTaken/cours-cloud/subject.md

 `VPC`
 - Before saying "yes" when applying, check how resources are changed
 - After applying, check the AWS console to see what is really done

+## Ansible, a new way of scripting your deployment

+Terraform takes care of all the provisioning of the infrastructure, but we now only have plain vms with the default image running on it.
+The goal is to install and run all the various applications in the deployed instance.
+Ansible is the tool to accomplish just that.

+### What is expected

+From a new EC2 machine without anything installed, using `ansible -i path/to/your/inventory_file app.yml` you must be able to install the applications you setup previously using ssh in the EC2 instance.
+- A front application as a systemd service
+- A back application as a systemd service
+- Nginx with the redirection rules mentioned previously
+- Every applications running and answering in their respective ports (80, 3000, 5000)
+- Same installation directory (/opt/front, /opt/back), services enabling/restart
+policy
+- Basically the same state you had when installing the applications manually

+For the code layout, a single playbook named `app.yml` using 3 roles `front`, `back`, `nginx` are expected.

+### A few things to note

+- Note carefully every commands used to install the various applications in order to report them using Ansible modules
+- After application of the playbook, check the state of the vm using ssh
+- Each time the instance is destroyed and then created again with terraform a new public IP will be assigned, report it to your inventory file and update the code base accordingly
+- Be careful with the order of your commands, successive runs will modify the state of the machine.
+Ansible may execute successfully because of the favorable initial state of the instance.
+It is advised to run the whole playbook in a fresh instance to check that modules are used in a coherent order
+- **Bonus**: Tired of modifying the host file everytime the infra is recreated ?
+You can use dynamic inventory to automatically retrieve the IP of the instance (cf `aws_ec2` ansible plugins).
+This step will require more work and will require you to adapt your CI pipeline accordingly